EarningsCall/earningscall-js/README.md

 ### Set API Key

-For access to non-demo companies, you need to set an API key.
+For access to the full library of 5,000+ companies, you must set an API key.

 You can set the API key with the `setApiKey` functions.